 Brother and Sister meet to discuss Peter’s latest request for funds, and depart from the meeting without a hug and a kiss.

-As they are the only trustees, and can no longer agree on distributions, tempers can occasionally get frayed.
-If only Mum had considered appointing an additional trustee (perhaps an impartial friend/relative or a lawyer) all of this could have been avoided.
+Since Peter and Jane are the only trustees, and can no longer agree on distributions, tempers can sometimes get frayed.
+If only Mum had appointed an additional trustee (perhaps an impartial friend/relative or a lawyer) all of this could have been avoided.
 It would certainly help to ensure that the intended beneficiaries are provided for when appropriate, whilst ring-fencing them from unwanted/undeserving individuals.

-The above examples may seem to be unlikely; however they will hopefully show that the right decisions taken at the right time can make things significantly simpler.
-This is particularly important at a time when complex and confusing issues are certainly not welcome.
+The above examples may seem unlikely, however they do show that the right decisions can make things simpler.
+This is very important at a time when complex and confusing issues are certainly not welcome.